What should I do if my PR card has been lost, stolen or destroyed?

 Answers others found useful

-- I lost my permanent resident card.
+- I’ve lost my citizenship card/certificate.
 How do I replace it?